The Best GPS Tracking Systems for Trucks in 2023

 Pricing

-Starting price per vehicle, per month
+Price per vehicle, per month

-Are the devices hardwired or OBD?Verizon offers both!
+Are the devices hardwired or OBD?Both

 How much does installation cost?Nothing – unless you opt for hardwired devices, in which case you might choose to pay for a third-party engineer to install them